Morpeth All Saints CE Aided First School Special Educational Needs and Disabilities Policy

 Teacher assessment - To assist in the early identification of children with special educational needs and disabilities the teacher may keep a note of observations, these initial assessments will be informal, taking place during normal classroom activities where the child will be observed in an everyday working situation

 Concerns will be discussed with the SENDCO (the Special Educational Needs and Disabilities Co-ordinator and interventions may be provided that are additional or different from the school’s usual differentiated curriculum offer.
 Provision Management is the strategic management approach we use which provides an ‘at a glance’ way of showing all the interventions that our school uses.
-Some children will have an Individual Pupil Profiles as appropriate to their needs.
+Some children will have an Individual Learning Profiles as appropriate to their needs.

-Curriculum Provision Our curriculum will be sufficiently flexible to accommodate learners contributing at different levels within the same learning objectives.
+Our curriculum will be sufficiently flexible to accommodate learners contributing at different levels within the same learning objectives.
 This will mean a commitment to differentiation where appropriate, by all teachers and will be an on going process to maximize their potential/achievement.
 The forms of differentiation that will be evident in planning and delivery will be:

 Review Procedures In addition to procedures laid down by the Code of Practice, the Special Educational Needs coordinator will update, review and evaluate children on our Provision Management Plan at the beginning of each term.
 All the interventions used are monitored for their effectiveness following completion.
 Social Integration All children are encouraged to take an active part in the day-to-day life of the school; this includes children with specific behavioural problems.
 We encourage and support all children who want to take part in school outings and visits.
 We expect that attitudes would be consistent with our policy for Behaviour Management.
 We are committed to the integration of pupils with Special Educational Needs during P.E. and sports activities.